 This constant waiting around should have become habit by now.

 She wanders around the apartment, waters their half-dead plants, dusts off, and bakes - oh, she bakes.
 She should have - but then again, it is his duty - she will hate him - she will hate him if he doesn’t come back.
 There is this silly childlike thought in her head, and this goes in circles again and again as she stirs the dough again and again, round and round.

 A memory of her father in the streets, holding hands with a blonde woman wearing pearls.
 His weak, fearful glance around as they had entered a pub.
 She had pitied him then.

 “I love you.”

 He pulls her against her, his lips rubbing against her forehead, breath washing across her face.
 There is whisky in the air.
 She closes her eyes.

 “I just - I love you.”
-He whispers.
+His whisper is weak, a breath of air against her skin.
 She should be angry, she thinks as she stands there, tucked underneath his head.
 But even that opportunity is lost.

 Her back is a defense against him as he nears her.
 She is standing by the window, looking down on the town from their building.